jmhuie/SlicerBiomech/README.md

 16. Choose whether to compute on the whole segment or sample the segment in increments.
 By default, Segment Geometry will sample sections in 1% increments along the length of segment.
 Enter "0" to compute on the whole segment.
 17. Edit the selected output table and chart options.
 18. Under "Advanced" choose which computations should be performed.
-* **Note:** Calculating mean pixel brightness is the only parameter that requires resampling the volume Node.
+* **Note:** Calculating mean pixel brightness is the only parameter that requires resampling the Volume node.
 If the segment is transformed, the Volume node will be resampled automatically with the Resample Scalar/Vector/DWI Volume module and a linear interpolation.
 This process can greatly increase computation time depending on the size of the volume.
 19. Click Apply.

 ### Use Custom Neutral Axis